dandavison/delta/README.md

 left column should display the minus line number (nm), center-aligned, padded with spaces to a width of 4 characters, followed by a unicode dividing-line character (⋮).

-Similarly, the default value of --line-numbers-right-format is '{np:^4}│ '.
-This means that the right column should display the plus line number (np), center-aligned, padded with spaces to a width of 4 characters, followed by a unicode dividing-line character (│), and a space.
+Similarly, the default value of --line-numbers-right-format is '{np:^4}│'.
+This means that the right column should display the plus line number (np), center-aligned, padded with spaces to a width of 4 characters, followed by a unicode dividing-line character (│).

 Use '<' for left-align, '^' for center-align, and '>' for right-align.